 The trustworthiness of reviews and ratings is critical to a business reputation and apparently so is the color!
 ReviewInc conducted a study of U.S. Consumers on which star color they trusted more.
 We showed consumers two of four possible images of a building, each with a rating of 4 stars.
 The survey question was: “Which one do you trust more?”

-Not surprisingly and based on other color studies, the blue colored stars were chosen more frequently than the other colors.
+Not surprisingly, and based on other color studies, the blue-colored stars were chosen more frequently than the other colors.
 But the real test came next when we changed the star rating.

 But how much more than a blue four and a half star rated building?
-Again, a four and half star rated building came out head, but when the stars were colored blue they were selected 73.9% of the time compared to the yellow stars that were selected 66.3% of the time.
+Again, a four-and-a-half-star-rated building came out the head, but when the stars were colored blue, they were selected 73.9% of the time compared to the yellow stars selected 66.3% of the time.
 Wow!
-So the color of your stars in your ratings and reviews can impact the trustworthiness of your ratings and therefore, your reputation is also affected.
+So the color of stars in ratings and reviews impacts the trustworthiness of your ratings, which means there is also an effect on your reputation.

 With so many review sites using the now traditional yellow stars for ratings, we only found a handful that used other colors.
-Of course, Yelp uses red stars, but Houzz uses green stars and InsiderPages uses blue stars.
+Of course, Yelp uses red stars, but Houzz uses green stars, and InsiderPages uses blue stars.

 For further reading about color preferences, we suggest this excellent article (and the source of this infographic) by Scott Design.